△ IMRAMA △ Monastery (Deir) of Shelout

 A photo extract from my diary from my incredible trip through the sacred sites of ancient Egypt.
 Thank you to my guides.

 Like the best journeys that our soul leads us on, we hadn’t planned to come here.
 I am so deeply glad we did.
 Our local guide led us to this humble temple in the middle of the desert.
 Out in the open for all to see but easily overlooked by those who did not know what they were looking for.
 I’ve found many of the most sacred places are like this.
-As if they are guarded in their simplicity.
+As if they are guarded by their simplicity.
 Like many of the Black Madonna chapels I have visited.
 A place of alchemy.

-It is believed that many of the black Madonnas scattered across Europe are symbols of great mother Isis herself.
+It is believed that many of the Black Madonnas scattered across Europe are symbols of Great Mother Isis herself.
 Many believe that Mother Mary and Mary Magdalene were part of this order of priestesses.
 The energy was subtle yet palpable.
 From the moment we approached I felt my body exhale in the familiar relief of arriving after journeying so long.